lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 ### Labs & course assistants

-There are four lab sections, all of which meet on Thursdays.
+There are four lab sections, all of which meet on Thursdays in Roberts Hall 111.
 * 001: 10am-11:50am
 * 002: 12pm-2pm
 * 003: 2:10pm-4pm